 Secondary Raynaud's phenomenon

-Acral ischaemia in a patient with polyarteritis nodosa.
+Acral ischemia in a patient with polyarteritis nodosa.

 Loading Stack -